Creating a Scope and Sequence

-My team and I developed this 5 year list last year.
-We started with a much larger list of about 60 stories, discussed and debated, then wittled it down and ordered it as follows.
+My team and I developed this 5-year list last year.
+We started with a much larger list of about 60 stories, discussed and debated, then whittled it down and ordered it as follows.

 Note: July-August isn't scheduled in our church due to attendance -but we expect to grow into those months.
 We also have a couple of "open" slots for new thoughts.

 Paul’s Fruits of the Spirit (Galatians 5)

 Parables of the Kingdom (seed, leaven, etc)

 Parable of the Good Stewards

 Birth of Jesus –Isaiah and the Annunciation to Mary (3 weeks)

 Jesus and the man let down through the roof

 Trial and crucifixion (3 weeks)

 Walk to Emmaus